Ricky Vargas: Tenure

 Vargas had to work with a POC board, which is a holdover from his predecessor's administration and had to face issues such as continued unsettled leadership disputes within numerous member National Sports Associations, status of some the POC's members, and reform of the POC By-Laws and Constitution.
 He also became one of the key figures behind the organization of the 2019 Southeast Asian Games.

 Almost a year after Vargas' election, Vargas reportedly was not content on the way the POC is being run and was aiming to make the POC as a "more transparent, more honest, and less political organization".
 He also credits his deputy, Abraham Tolentino for his role in his administration.
 Vargas has expressed preference to have Tolentino's presence in board meetings noting his experience as a politician.

 Vargas' organization of the games was put into question particularly the incorporation of the Philippine SEA Games Organizing Committee (PHISGOC) Foundation as the organizing body of the regional games without prior approval of the POC board.
 The majority of its members believed the foundation to be a different entity than the ad hoc committee agreed upon by the board in 2017.
 It was also alleged that there was an overpricing of supplies provided by Asics, the official outfitter for athletes representing the Philippines in the Southeast Asian Games.

 There were allegations that there was an effort to remove Vargas from his position as president.
 His predecessor, Peping Cojuangco is often associated with such but has said he is not interested of the presidency and has expressed support for his administration.

 The International Olympic Committee has urged Vargas to meet with the board to address the issues raised against him.
 Vargas convened a meeting with the board on June 18, 2019 where he filed his resignation as president.
 He was succeeded by First Vice President Joey Romasanta.

+World Boxing

+Vargas as part of the Association of Boxing Alliances in the Philippines (ABAP) has led the organization's transition from the International Boxing Association to the breakaway World Boxing organization as part of a bid to retain boxing in the 2028 Summer Olympics.
+He was named part of the board for Asian Boxing in December 2024, an organization meant to supplant the Asian Boxing Confederation.